What Is a Shopper Profile: 8 Types of Shoppers

 To appeal to mission-driven buyers, retailers should do the following:

-- Offer buy-online, pickup in-store (BOPIS): Time-crunched shoppers often choose to purchase from stores that let them place orders online and pick up the same day.
+- Offer buy-online, pickup in-store (BOPIS): Time-crunched shoppers often choose to purchase from stores that let them place orders online and pick them up the same day.
 Offering pickup services will also completely cut out all of the actual shopping for a mission-driven buyer.

 - Have gift guides ready: Make shoppers’ lives easier by offering gift guides and other inspirational materials to take the thinking out of shopping and make your customers’ missions easier to accomplish.